 Active & Safe Routes to School is a community-based initiative that promotes the use of active transportation (walking, biking, bussing and rolling) for the daily trip to and from school.
 The program addresses health, physical activity, and traffic safety issues while tackling air pollution and climate change.

-Walk and Wheel to School Week is here!
+Walk and Wheel to School Week a Success!

 ASRTS Program Goals